flaxland natural fibres

 Combined 2 day growing processing spinning

-Covering all aspects of flax growing, processing and spinning suits beginners or those wishing to gain more experience - a combination of the one day courses with the aim that you will go away able to use your own grown to spin long line flax fibres on a wheel.
-From 2021 we introduced and teach a method of
+Covering all aspects of flax growing, processing and spinning suits beginners or those wishing to gain more experience - a combination of the two one day courses with the aim that you will go away able to use your own grown to spin long line flax fibres on a wheel.

 £150